SujeethFoundation/sujeethfoundation.github.io/_posts/2025-03-06-Spotlight-Dave-Dabate.markdown

 He quickly learned that success isn’t just about showing up; it’s about being proactive.
 “I had to put in the effort beyond what I witnessed from my colleagues,” he says.
 This willingness to go the extra mile became a defining trait in his career.

+{% include note.html content="Lesson - Starting Strong: Success in a first job requires a proactive mindset and a willingness to exceed expectations.
+Dave excelled by doubling his sales targets and establishing himself as a subject matter expert." %}

 ## Breaking into the Workforce: The Power of First Impressions
 Landing that first job can be daunting, but Dave emphasizes the importance of energy, enthusiasm, and preparation.
 One piece of advice he received early on has stuck with him: “Every conversation you have is an interview.”
 From the very first screening call to the final handshake, the way you present yourself matters.
 Being able to articulate your work ethic and passion can make all the difference in standing out to hiring managers.